 Sexual assault, food and drink spiking, assault and robbery against foreigners occurs in Thailand, including around popular backpacker and tourist destinations such as Khao San Road in Bangkok, the night-time entertainment zones in Bangkok, Pattaya and Phuket, and during Full Moon and other parties on Koh Phangan.
 See our Sexual Assault Overseas page for further information on how to avoid becoming a victim of sexual assault and the assistance available to victims.

 The Full Moon and other parties at Koh Phangan and in other locations regularly result in reports of sexual assaults, deaths, arrests, robbery, injuries and lost travel documents.
-Travellers should avoid local and homemade cocktails which may be made with narcotic substances.
+Travellers should avoid local and homemade cocktails which may be made with narcotic or poisonous substances.
 In addition to the health risks of ingesting unknown substances, these drinks can render consumers vulnerable to criminals.
 Travellers contemplating attendance should carefully consider personal safety issues and take appropriate precautions.
 See our Partying Overseas page for advice on the risks you may face when attending Full Moon and similar parties and tips on how to avoid becoming a victim.

 Australians planning to celebrate “Schoolies” in Thailand should be aware that in the past Australians have had serious accidents and injuries as a result of consumption of alcohol and drugs, and have been arrested for theft and/or possession of narcotics.
 You should behave in a responsible and culturally sensitive manner.
 The costs for medical services can be very expensive and penalties for breaking the law in Thailand can be severe.
 These penalties also apply to minors, who are subject to Thai juvenile judicial processes, including detention in a juvenile or adult prison.